medically reviewed by Dr Godmi Tresa

 3. Apply Aloe Vera Gel

-Connect with an ayurveda expert to know what works the best for you!
+Connect with an Ayurveda expert to know what works best for you!

 Dr Rinku Somani